ampx/Scheduler/README.md

 ![Runner Demo](docs/img/runner_animation.gif)

 Scheduler can be used to generate data instantly as a regular datasource using Run requests.
 Fill out available options, and your request will be instantly passed down to targeted executor.
-Configured panel will instantly display the data produced by the executor.
-For continuously updated data, you can turn on auto-refresh to continuously target an executor.
+Configured panel will wait for the executor to produce output.
+For frequently updated data, you can turn on auto-refresh to continuously target an executor.
 This is a good use case for simple computations or querying external API.
 See details on the request form for more details.

 **Submit Request**